 Should I Become a Grief Counselor?

 Grief counselors, also known as grief therapists or bereavement counselors, are mental health professionals who specialize in helping patients cope with the loss of a friend, family member or pet.
 Grief counselors work one-on-one with patients throughout the mourning process and help them deal with the wide range of emotions that accompany the death of a loved one.
 Constantly working with others who are dealing with grief could cause negative reactions in some counselors.
-Nurses, physicians, ministers, psychologists, mental health counselors and funeral directors are among professionals who, with appropriate training, might qualify as grief counselors.
-The following table outlines common requirements to become a grief counselor:
+Nurses, physicians, ministers, psychologists, mental health counselors, and funeral directors are among professionals who, with appropriate training, might qualify as grief counselors.

 Step 1: Earn a Bachelor's Degree